ArtskydJ/hi-res-stopwatch/README.md

 ##Methods
 ###set()
-	elapsed1.set() //Does not return anything
+Does not return anything

+	elapsed1.set()

 ###get()
-	elapsed1.get() //Returns number of seconds elapsed, e.g. 13.947172826
+Returns the number of seconds elapsed.
+E.g. 13.947172826, (almost 14 seconds.)

+	console.log( elapsed1.get() )

 ##Examples
 Time how long it takes for a callback to be called: